Sneaking Music into Your Everyday Life

 Here is how to incorporate music into your daily lives using your pre-existing routines and rituals!

-• Soothe your baby to sleep with a sweet lullaby.
-I know you might be thinking, “but I’m not a singer”, but trust me; no matter if you’re Adele or just the world’s okay-est shower singer, your child loves to hear your voice.
+- Soothe your baby to sleep with a sweet lullaby.
+I know you might be thinking, “But I’m not a singer”, but trust me; no matter if you’re Adele or just the world’s okay-est shower singer, your child loves to hear your voice.
 Researchers claim that parents singing directly to their children can help develop reciprocal communication.
 So, give it a try!
 Pick your favorite lullaby (or try one of ours) and sing to your baby tonight!

-After a while of incorporating music with these tips, you don’t be “sneaking” anything at all!
+After a while of incorporating music with these tips, you won’t be “sneaking” anything at all!
 Your child will be begging to listen to music as soon as they’re in the car seat and will be sleepily awaiting your serenade each night.

-So even if somedays the war of the vegetables is lost, you can rest easy knowing your child’s musical nutrition is top-notch.
+So even if some days the war of the vegetables is lost, you can rest easy knowing your child’s musical nutrition is top-notch.